ocfox/vaultix/doc/flake-module.md

 + type: `list of package`

 Extra packages to be added to edit/renc's PATH.
 For example, pkgs.age-plugin-yubikey can be added when using yubikey with edit/renc.

+### pinentryPackage

++ type: `null or package`

+Which pinentry interface to use.
+If not `null`, the path to the mainProgram as defined in the package’s meta attributes will be set to PINENTRY_PROGRAM environment variable picked up by edit/renc command.

 ### cache